nickmccleery/nickmccleery.github.io/content/posts/03-building-a-palatable-3d-viewer.md

 $$

 Similarly, a bounding sphere is simply the smallest possible sphere that can wholly enclose the target object or group of objects.
-Its centre will lie at the midpoint of the bounding box's `min` to `max` diagonal, and its radius will be half the length of that diagonal.

 In our case, we derive our bounding sphere from the bounding box.
-As I think about it, when our bounding box is a cube, the bounding sphere is one whose surface is coincident with each of the bounding box's eight vertices.
-When the bounding box is not a cube, it is the smallest sphere that can contain the bounding box, but all eight vertices will no longer be coincident with the its surface.
+Its centre will lie at the midpoint of the bounding box's `min` to `max` diagonal, and its radius will be half the length of that diagonal.
+This means the bounding sphere's surface will be also coincident with each of the bounding box's eight vertices—neatly wrapping around the box.

 ## Viewer setup